kbenzie/git-workshop/readme.md

 ### Merging

 The majoritory of the time `git` can automatically merge files without problems, this gives learning how to deal with merge conflicts a lower priority especially when working on your own.
 However when a merge conflict does arise it can be a slow and painful experience to fix it properly.
-This section relies on having a visual merge tool setup on your system, we will be using Meld which you should have setup if you followed the Mergetool section above.
+This section relies on having a visual merge tool setup on your system, we will be using `meld` which you should have setup if you followed the Mergetool section above.

 First of all lets setup a situation where a merge conflict will occur, for this we need to have a file commited in out repository.